Skip to main content Skip to footer

 • talk with you about changes to your skin/mole (if any) and discuss other health conditions and medications you are taking (called a medical history)

-• use an instrument (dermatoscope) to view the mole clearly
+• perform an examination and may use an instrument (dermatoscope) to view the mole clearly

-For both types of biopsy, your doctor will inject the area with an anaesthetic so that you don’t feel any pain.
+• For both types of biopsies, your doctor will inject the area with an anaesthetic so that you don’t feel any pain.
 Depending on the size and location of the biopsy, you may need stitches.
 There may be some bleeding after the biopsy.
-If you take blood thinners you may need to stop these before the biopsy.
+If you take blood thinners (e.g. warfarin), you may need to stop these before the biopsy.

 If the physical examination or other procedures suggest that the cancer has spread to the lymph nodes, your doctor may order a:

-• Core biopsy: This is used to get more tissue in the biopsy.
-This is called a core biopsy.
-It can provide more information than needle biopsy but can be more uncomfortable.
+• Core biopsy: This uses a larger bore needle to get more tissue in the biopsy.
+It can provide more information than fine needle biopsy but can be more uncomfortable.
 Your doctor will decide the type of biopsy that is most appropriate for you.

 Treatment Options for Skin Cancer

-The most appropriate treatment of Skin Cancer depends on many factors.
+The most suitable treatment for skin cancer depends on many factors.
 These include:

 • personal factors (e.g. age, general health and treatment history)